PeterDekkers/chip-battery-status/README.md

-# chip-battery-status
+# C.H.I.P. battery status for xfce4 desktop

-A simple script to provide battery status for NextThing.co's C.H.I.P. inside the xfce4 desktop.
+A simple script to display battery percentage on the xfce4 desktop on NextThing.co's C.H.I.P.

+Works nicely with PocketC.H.I.P.

 ![chip-battery-status xfce genmon preview](assets/chip-battery-genmon-preview.png)

-## Installation
+## How to install
+Download/clone the files to your C.H.I.P.
 ```
+cd chip-battery-status
 sudo ./install.sh
 ```

-Once that's complete you need to add a panel item to your xfce4 desktop.
+Now you need to add a panel item to your xfce4 desktop.

 1. Right-click (_or Ctrl-click_) on an existing panel item,
 e.g your clock.
 Choose `Panel > Add New Items...`